donfranke/Security-Flashcards/README.md

 # Security-Flashcards
 ## Companion to the book Cyber Security Basics by Don Franke, available at Amazon.com.
 This is a list of security terms currently available for the Security Flashcards Alexa skill.
 I plan to continue to add to this list.
+As a study aid, consider trying to define a term, then ask Alexa for the definition to see if they match.
 ## To run the skill
-1. You will need an Amazon Echo device.
+1. You need an Amazon Echo device
 2. Install the Security Flashcards Alexa skill
-3. To run, say `launch Security Flashcards`.
+3. Say `launch Security Flashcards` to run
 ## List available of security terms
 * least privilege
 * defense in depth